cysouw/YAST/text/yast.md

 - Referential head: *Ein **Drittel** aller verbliebenen Clubs kommen von der Insel.*^[~~DWDS~~: Die Zeit, 04.01.2018, Nr.
 52.]
 - Predicative head: *Seit Juli hat sich der Wert der Aktie fast **gedrittelt**.*^[~~DWDS~~: Berliner Zeitung, 07.09.2001.]
 :::

+There is a strange quirk in German orthography to write numerals with an initial lowercase even when they are used as a referential head, e.g. *diese drei flüchteten* 'those three fled', while writing *Million* (and other *‑llion* numerals) always with a capital, even when they are used as an attributive admodifier, e.g. *die Millionen Menschen* 'the million dollar'.
+The actual practice is a bit less stringent than these official prescriptive rules.
+A quick search in the DWDS corpus suggests a 10‑to‑1 preference for lower case with small numerals like *drei* or ordinals like *dritte* when used as a referential head ("noun").^[The search "die \@drei $p=VVFIN" gave 991 hits, while the Search "die \@Drei $p=VVFIN" gave 92 hits.
+Similarly, "die \@dritte $p=VVFIN" resulted in 1490 hits while "die \@Dritte $p=VVFIN" gave 228 hits.
+All searches were performed on <https://www.dwds.de/r/> on 1st December 2023 using the *Referenz- und Zeitungskorpora*.]

 ::: ex
 German monomorphic numerals